nomemory/tutorial-java8-streams-lambdas/README.md

 ## Introduction

-Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all our problems let's start by ... doing some code-work - you know the "Before And After".
+Before jumping into conclusions and start bragging about how Streams and Lambdas are going to suddenly solve all our problems let's start by ... doing some code-work.

 We will write a simple method that takes a `List<Employee>` as input and then groups every employee by his/her department, resulting in a `Map<String, List<Employee>>`.